By the end of this section, you will be able to:

 This material is rich in heavy elements, just as the theory of kilonovas (see The Mystery of Gamma-Ray Bursts) predicted.
 First estimates suggest that the merger produced about 200 Earth masses of gold, and around 500 Earth masses of platinum.
 This makes clear that neutron star mergers are a significant source of heavy elements.
 More such mergers are being found (see Figure 24.19) and they will improve estimates of the frequency at which neutron star mergers occur; it may well turn out that the vast majority of heavy elements have been created in such cataclysms.

-Observing the merger of black holes via gravitational waves also means that we can now test Einstein’s general theory of relativity where its effects are very strong—close to black holes—and not weak, as they are near Earth.
-One remarkable result from these detections is that the signals measured so closely match the theoretical predictions made using Einstein’s theory.
+Observing the merger of black holes via gravitational waves means that we can now test Einstein’s general theory of relativity where its effects are very strong—close to black holes—and not weak, as they are near Earth.
+One remarkable result from these detections is that the observed signals so closely match the theoretical predictions made using Einstein’s theory.
 Once again, Einstein’s revolutionary idea is found to be the correct description of nature.

 Because of the scientific significance of the observations of gravitational waves, three of the LIGO project leaders—Rainer Weiss of MIT, and Kip Thorne and Barry Barish of Caltech—were awarded the Nobel Prize in 2017.